 - include a section on Netiquette (Online Etiquette) in the Communications section of your online Syllabus to provide students with your expectations as to how they should communicate with you and their peers in your course.

-Click on the following link to learn more about creating an online course Syllabus.
+View the following resource about creating an online course syllabus.